Section 1 (main route): Lucerne to Flüelen by boat

-We definitely recommend to do the full Gotthard Panorama Express route.
 It's the contrast between the two climates and cultures, and between the train and boat sections, that make this trip worthwhile.
 We only found the last leg between Bellinzona and Lugano a bit less interesting.

-If you don't have sufficient time, you can consider a slightly quicker alternative: skip the boat and instead take a train from Lucerne to Küssnacht am Rigi, and a bus along the lake via Vitznau to Brunnen from there.
-In Brunnen, you can take a train to Flüelen to pick up the Gotthard Panorama Express there.
+- Bus and train: skip the boat, and instead take a train from Lucerne to Küssnacht am Rigi, and then a bus along the lake via Vitznau to Brunnen.
+In Brunnen you can take a train to Flüelen to pick up the Gotthard Panorama Express train there.

 - Train all the way: take a train from Lucerne to Arth-Goldau and board the Gotthard Panorama Express train there.

 - Most variety: take a boat to Vitznau, then the cogwheel train to Mount Rigi and down to Arth-Goldau.
 Board the Gotthard Panorama Express train there.
 This trip offers even more variation than the main route, but is less convenient if you have a lot of luggage.